 Boasting the world's biggest telescope, and the most scientific observatories in one place anywhere else in the world, Mauna Kea was recently chosen as the site for what will become the world's largest telescope - a mega-feat of engineering that will cost $1.2 billion, create as many as 440 construction and other jobs and seals the Big Island summit's standing as the premier spot on the planet to study the mysteries of space.
 The new telescope - known as the Thirty Meter Telescope - is set to be completed in 2018.
 The TMT will be able to see 13 billion light years away - a distance so great and far back in time that researchers predict they'll be able to watch the first stars and galaxies in the universe forming.

 Kona has a lot to offer in terms of entertainment and history.
 Experience the 1880’s in the H.N.
 Greenwell Store Museum where the shopkeeper will help you “gather your supplies” for your trip up Kona mauka.
-Follow this link for more information and ideas.
+Read this blog for more information and ideas.